usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 \v 1 L'\w Éternel|strong="H3068"\w* \w dit|strong="H559" x-morph="strongMorph:TH8799"\w* à \w Abram|strong="H87"\w*: Va-t-\w en|strong="H3212" x-morph="strongMorph:TH8798"\w* de ton.
 ```

 Things can get messy when auto generated text gets involved\!
 For some strange reason we want to refer to the strong attribute for the 8th word en (L',  Éternel, dit, à, Abram, :, Va-t-, en).
 It has a value of H3212.
 There are different ways of writing the reference. `1:1!8!strong` counts to the 8th word.
 Notice that while there is no space before the `\w`, it is considered a separate word.
+In this example case, the 8th word cannot be refined by the `strong`.
+Instead we expand the refinement to the containing element (`w`) and then refine back to the attribute.
 Alternatively the reference might be: `1:1!w[4]!strong` which counts `\w` and then gets the strong attribute.

 To make things easier, we consider a marker's attributes to be associated with every character in the main text of the marker.
 Milestones, of course, have no main text in the marker and so the attributes can only be referenced via the milestone marker, as per the second reference in the example above.